zzy1127/DataFlow-Doc/docs/en/notes/api/operators/general_text/refine/RemovePunctuationRefiner.md

 | :--- | :--- | :--- | :--- |
 | **-** | - | - | No parameters required for initialization. |

-### Prompt Template Descriptions

 ## run function
 ```python
 def run(self, storage: DataFlowStorage, input_key: str)
 ```
-Executes the main logic of the operator.
-It reads a DataFrame from storage, removes punctuation from the text in the specified input column, and writes the modified DataFrame back to storage.
 #### Parameters
 | Name | Type | Default Value | Description |
 | :------------- | :---------------- | :---------------- | :----------------- |